-The Company has adopted the amendments in its financial statements for the annual period beginning January 1, 2023.
-The adoption of this standard has had no material impact on the amended and restated financial statements
+In February 2021, the IASB issued an amendment to IAS 1, Presentation of Financial Statements, to come into effect on January 1, 2023.
+The amendment is to provide clarification to financial statement preparers on which accounting policies to disclose in the financial statements.
+The Corporation has adopted the amendments in its financial statements for the annual period beginning January 1, 2023.
+The adoption of this standard has had no material impact on financial statements.